ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 ## 3. Circular Motion

+In this experiment you will be using your phone to measure the

 [INSERT ANIMATED GIF HERE]
 While you may be able to achieve a pendulum without it, we recommend you find a tube from toilet paper and, after flattening it, mark the width of your phone on both sides of the flatted tube.